Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 * Create a new package.JSON file in the root of the project

+This JSON file is used by NPM to track dependencies.
+By adding a name of a package and version to this file, NPM will automatically locate, download and install the required package.

 ### 2. Add the required packages

 * Copy and paste the following into the new file